 Dua, the Islamic Supplication.
-What an easy yet powerful worship?!
+What easy yet powerful worship?!

-Making Dua’a is a very special form of worship.
-It’s when a Muslim raising hands, addressing Allah (SWT), asking for his/her need, and believe that his/her request will be answered, Insha Allah.
+Making Islamic Dua’a is a very special form of worship.
+It’s when a Muslim raising hands, addressing Allah (SWT), asking for his/her need, and believes that his/her request will be answered, Insha Allah.
 This is such great evidence of sincerity and monotheism.

 The Dua (Islamic Supplication) is one of the best worships.
 It builds a bridge between us and our creator and brings us closer to Allah (SWT).
 Also, it acts as obedience to Allah’s Almighty commands when said in the Quran:

 Your Lord has proclaimed, “Call upon Me, I will respond to you.
 Surely those who are too proud to worship Me will enter Hell, fully humbled.”The Holy Quran [40:60]